owlbarn/owl_ode/README.md

 - [x] symplectic ode solvers, like Störmer-Verlet, Forest-Ruth or Yoshida

-- [ ] sundialsml interface (already partially implemented)
+- [x] sundialsml interface (already partially implemented)

-- [x] odepack interface (already partially implemented, currently not fully configurable/controllable)
+- [x] odepack interface (already partially implemented, currently not fully configurable/controllable) and

-and implementations leveraging Owl's specific capabilities, like an implementation of the Taylor integrator built upon Algodiff.
+- [ ] implementations leveraging Owl's specific capabilities, e.g. for a Taylor integrator built upon Algodiff.

    Albeit relatively old and standard, a good starting point could be the two references from [TaylorSeries.jl](https://github.com/JuliaDiff/TaylorSeries.jl), namely:

    - W. Tucker, Validated numerics: A short introduction to rigorous computations, Princeton University Press (2011).

    - A. Haro, Automatic differentiation methods in computational dynamical systems: Invariant manifolds and normal forms of vector fields at fixed points, preprint.

 Some important points to address for this are: